yasint23/MyProjects/4- MyBlog-Capstone-Project/Readme_solution.md

 python3 manage.py runserver 0.0.0.0:80
 ```

-## Step 8: Write RDS database endpoint and S3 Bucket name in settings file given by Clarusway Fullstack Developer team and push your application into your own public repo on Github
+## Step 8: Write RDS database endpoint and S3 Bucket name in settings file given by Fullstack Developer team and push your application into your own public repo on Github
 Please follow and apply the instructions in the developer_notes.txt.
 ```text
 - Movie and picture files are kept on S3 bucket named aws_capstone_S3_<name>_Blog as object.
 You should create an S3 bucket and write name of it on "/src/cblog/settings.py" file as AWS_STORAGE_BUCKET_NAME variable.
 In addition, you must assign region of S3 as AWS_S3_REGION_NAME variable